 You want to spray your trees with a preventative fungicide one, two, or three months before you harvest your fruit.
 This can help prevent early-season outbreaks that will carry on into late season outbreaks.

 If your tree’s leaves turn a silvery hue and eventually curl upwards before becoming necrotic, you most likely have this common cherry tree disease.
 The entire tree of certain limbs can die, and you’ll notice fungal bodies appear on the dead bark.
 During days with high humidity and rainfall, the fungi releases spores that enter via pruning wounds.
 Trees that have heavy pruning are more at risk, as are trees that get pruned in the winter.

 It’s very difficult to control this cherry tree disease once it takes hold, and it can spread very fast after a rainfall if the fungus is already there.
 You want to remove any debris from pruning from the orchard.
 Also, start pruning during dry weather and treat any wounds you inflict when you prune with a fungicidal dressing.

 As the disease progresses, the leaves will take on a whiter appearance.

 More spurs and withering leaves are hallmark signs of this cherry tree disease.
 The leaves will be stunted and look very dull.
 Your fruit will be very small, and your older cherry trees won’t be able to recover.
 In areas with wet soils, the cherry tree disease is more prevalent.

-To help prevent this from forming, you want to keep your cherry tree watered and fertilized.
+To help prevent this from forming, you want to keep your cherry tree watered and fertilized during the growing season.
 Additionally, it’s a good idea to plant the trees in soil that has no history of previous disease.
 This can be difficult in some climates.

 Cherry Tree Diseases – Viral Origins